libopencm3/libopencm3/README.md

 Prerequisites
 -------------

-Building requires Python (some code is generated).
+Building requires Python (Some code is generated).
-If your user application uses the (optional) dynamic linker script generator, you will (presently) need GNU AWK.
-Please see https://github.com/libopencm3/libopencm3/issues/732

 **For Ubuntu/Fedora:**